andrei-ml/stochastic-rnn/README.md

 ---

 ## 📝 TODOs

-- [ ] Upload application to emulation of atmospheric regimes
 - [ ] Expand this README with additional experiments and results
 - [ ] Add detailed usage instructions for model customization